space-wizards/docs/src/en/proposals/pai-expansion.md

 **Encryption Slot**: Allows the pAI to access into other encrypted channels.
 By default they have access to common and binery like now.

 **Headset connection**: (replacement to above) Allows the pAI to access into other encrypted channels that their owners headset has access to.
-This will be ranged so if the owner leaves the pai will eventually lose connection to their headset. (the bluetooth device is ready to pair)
+This will be ranged so if the owner leaves the pai will eventually lose connection to their headset. [(da bluetooth davice is ready to pear)](https://www.youtube.com/watch?v=EHLyacdlrvA)

 **Crew Manifest**: Access to the crew manifest (probably preinstalled)